Ene Franca Idoko: Career in sports

-Ene won the bronze medal with the African 4 x 100 metres relay team at the 2006 IAAF World Cup.
+Ene won the bronze medal with the African 4 × 100 metres relay team at the 2006 IAAF World Cup.
 In 60 metres she finished seventh at the 2008 IAAF World Indoor Championships.
 At the 2008 African Championships she finished fourth in the 100 metres.
 At the 2008 Summer Olympics in Beijing she competed at the 100 metres sprint.
 In her first round heat she placed fourth, normally causing elimination, but her time of 11.61 seconds was among the ten fastest losing times, which gave her a spot in the second round.
-There she failed to qualify for the semi finals as her time of 11.66 was only the seventh time of her heat.
+There she failed to qualify for the semi-finals as her time of 11.66 was only the seventh time of her heat.

-Together with Gloria Kemasuode, Agnes Osazuwa and Oludamola Osayomi she also took part in the 4x100 metres relay.
+Together with Gloria Kemasuode, Agnes Osazuwa and Oludamola Osayomi she also took part in the 4 × 100 metres relay.
 In their first round heat they placed fourth behind Belgium, Great Britain and Brazil.
 Their time of 43.43 seconds was the best non-directly qualifying time and the sixth time overall out of sixteen participating nations.
 With this result they qualified for the final in which they replaced Osazuwa with Halimat Ismaila.
 They sprinted to a time of 43.04 seconds, a third place and a bronze medal behind Russia and Belgium.
 In 2016, the Russian team was disqualified and stripped of their gold medal due to doping violations by one of the Russian runners, Yuliya Chermoshanskaya, thereby promoting Nigeria to the silver medal position.
 Ene Franca Idoko said “It is a great feeling, having a bronze medal before and now silver.
 She is also excited to be addressed as an Olympics silver medalist.